-Connecticut, Support Amendment to Keep Puppy Mill Cruelty Out of Your State’s Pet Shops!
+Connecticut, Amendment to Get Puppy Mill Cruelty Out of Your State’s Pet Shops Fails

 Connecticut pet shops have a long history of sourcing dogs from out-of-state commercial breeding facilities—also known as puppy mills—notorious for sacrificing animal welfare for quick profit.
 Puppies bred in these conditions are prone to health and behavioral defects, but the pet shops pass them off to consumers as healthy and from responsible breeders.
 This business model is deceptive, exploits animals and perpetuates puppy mill cruelty.